 There are four stages of mechanical ventilation.
 There is the trigger phase, the inspiratory phase, the cycling phase, and the expiratory phase.
 The trigger phase is the initiation of an inhalation which is triggered by an effort from the patient or by set parameters by the mechanical ventilator.
 The inhalation of air into the patient defines the inspiratory phase.
 The cycling phase is the brief moment when inhalation has ceased but before exhalation has begun.
 The expiratory phase is the passive exhalation of air from the patient.

 Once the decision is made to place a patient on mechanical ventilation, the clinician may be presented with multiple different options on how to set up the ventilator.
 There are many kinds of modes of ventilation, such as assist-control (AC), synchronized intermittent mechanical ventilation (SIMV), and pressure support ventilation (PSV).
 The ventilator can then be set to provide a given volume or pressure.
-Several leading voices in emergency medicine and critical care recommend utilizing volume assist control (VAC) as it is simple to use, safe, and available on all ventilators.
-Further, it provides complete ventilator support which offsets fatigue in patients who are critically ill.
+Several leading voices in emergency medicine and critical care recommend utilizing volume assist control (VAC) as simple to use, safe, and available on all ventilators.
+Further, it provides complete ventilator support, which offsets fatigue in patients who are critically ill.

 Three clinical strategies may be chosen to assist in ventilator management.

-Lung Protective Strategy:
+Lung Protective Strategy

 This strategy should be used for any patient with the potential to develop acute lung injury (ALI) or whose disease state risks progression to acute respiratory distress syndrome (ARDS).
-This low tidal volume (LTV) strategy developed after the landmark ARDSnet trials, specifically the ARMA study, which showed that low tidal volume ventilation in patients with ARDS improved mortality.
+This low tidal volume (LTV) strategy was developed after the landmark ARDSnet trials, specifically, the ARMA study, which showed low tidal volume ventilation in patients with ARDS improved mortality.
 This method is used to avoid barotrauma, volume trauma, and atelectatic trauma.
 Pneumonia, severe aspiration, pancreatitis, and sepsis are examples of patients with the acute potential to develop ALI and should be managed with the LTV strategy.

 Tidal volume (TV) should be initially set at 6 ml/kg based upon ideal body weight.
 As patients develop ALI and progress into ARDS, their lungs become progressively recruited and develop shunts, which leads to decreased functional lung volume.
 A low tidal volume strategy offsets the decreased functional lung volume.
 Tidal volume should not be adjusted based on minute ventilation goals.
-Respiratory rate is adjusted based upon minute ventilation goals and the acid-base status of the patient.
+The respiratory rate is adjusted based upon minute ventilation goals and the acid-base status of the patient.
 An initial rate of 16 breaths/minute is appropriate for most patients to achieve normocapnia.
 A blood gas should be sent approximately 30 minutes after initiation of mechanical ventilation and RR adjusted based upon the acid-base status and PaCO2 of the patient.
 Normocapnia is a PaCO2 of 40 mmHg.
 If the PaCO2 is significantly greater than 40, then the RR should be increased.
 If the PaCO2 is significantly lower than 40, then the RR should be decreased.
-It is important to remember that the ETCO2 is not a reliable indicator of PaCO2 as the ETCO2 can be affected by the physiological shunt, dead space and decreased cardiac output.
-Inspiratory flow rate should be set at 60L/minute.
-If the patient appears to be trying to inhale more during the initiation of inspiration, then it can be increased.
+It is important to remember that the ETCO2 is not a reliable indicator of PaCO2 as the ETCO2 can be affected by the physiological shunt, dead space, and decreased cardiac output.
+The inspiratory flow rate should be set at 60L/minute.
+If the patient appears to be trying to inhale more during the initiation of inspiration, it can increase.

 Immediately after intubation, an attempt should be made to reduce the FI02 to 40% to avoid hyperoxemia.
 From there, adjustments of the FI02 and PEEP are simultaneously controlled in the lung-protective strategy.
 Difficulty in oxygenation in ALI is due to de-recruited alveoli and physiological shunt.
 To counteract this, you should increase the FIO2 and PEEP together.
 The oxygenation goal of 88%-95% should follow the ARDSnet protocol.